 There are 2 types of animal crematorium :

 - Animal crematoria with a limited incineration capacity (up to 50kg per hour), where you are only allowed to cremate pet animals.

 - Animal crematoria with a high incineration capacity (more than 50kg per hour), where you are only allowed to cremate horses as well as pet animals.

 Animal crematoria must meet strict (environmental) requirements.
 An animal crematorium must, for example, have an incineration installation that complies with the minimum incineration conditions.
-When scattering ashes at an animal crematorium, you have to observe the same soil requirements that apply to scattering fields for human ashes.
+When scattering ashes at an animal crematorium, you have to observe the same soil requirements (in Dutch) that apply to scattering fields for human ashes.
 Since the amount of ashes is usually smaller for animals than for humans, you can recalculate the amounts.